Weakly quasisymmetric maps and uniform spaces: Introduction and main results

 We remark that with the extra local compactness assumption, it is not hard to see that $G$ is a proper geodesic space with respect to the quasihyperbolic metric, see \cite[Proposition $2.8$]{BHK}, because a complete locally compact length space is proper and geodesic.
 Hence the above result holds also for quasihyperbolic geodesic of $G$ in this situation.

 The rest of this paper is organized as follows.
-In Section \ref{sec-2}, we recall some definitions and preliminary results, particularly, some basic properties of short arcs are given.
+In Section \ref{sec-2}, we recall some definitions and preliminary results, particularly, some basic properties of short arcs.
 In Section \ref{sec-4}, Theorem \ref{thm1.1} is proved based on the properties of short arcs.
-Section \ref{sec-5} is devoted to the proof of Theorem \ref{thm-2} and Theorem \ref{thm-3}.
+Section \ref{sec-5} is devoted to the proof of Theorem \ref{thm-3}.